 Support already received through the NDIS, and/or any other relevant Australian, state or territory government schemes; or private insurance.
+If a support has been declined by another scheme, providing evidence of this will assist in processing claims.

 Vehicle modifications that are not required as a result of thalidomide-related injuries, including accessories such as roof racks.